 The lovely hosts in Glencar were the owners of a big farm and the horses had great pasture.
 I had just gotten Parole settled and limped back to the house when the other riders came in, dragging their wet tail feathers.

-And continuing the pattern of not having any lunch because there was no place to get any except buying a snack at a village grocery, they were starving and happy to eat what we were given…fried fish, potatoes and peas.
+And again, not having had any lunch because there was no place to get any except buying a snack at a village grocery on the route, they were starving and happy to eat what we were given…fried fish, potatoes and peas.

 Day 5: Up and Down and Up and Down and Up and Down

 I hobbled down a few streets to Lough Gill.
-There was an old fort, Parke’s Castle that I was curious about, but it was getting dark, I had overestimated my remaining strength, it was very cold and windy, and I had to haul myself back up the hill to the “farmhouse.”
+There was an old fort, Parke’s Castle that I was curious about, but it was getting dark quickly.
+I had overestimated my remaining strength, it was very cold and windy, and I had to haul myself back up the hill to the guest house, which was much harder than walking down it.
 Here we see one of the turrets in silhouette.
 I am a terrible tourist.

 Day 6: Pandemonium (In a Bottle, with Aggie, Charlie the Peacock, and Prince)

 From this point, all I remember is this view and country like this.
 It felt dry, and it went on and on.
-We all plodded along very tired, horses and riders alike.
-Our destination is near the end of a long road that goes through low, dry looking hills with no trees and with scrub brush, then you came through that and all the houses start.[And from here is my journal scribblings until I tell you it isn’t :-)]
+We plodded along, horses and riders alike very tired.
+Our destination was near the end of a long road that goes through low, dry looking hills with no trees and with scrub brush, then you came through that and all the houses start.[And from here is my journal scribblings until I tell you it isn’t :-)]

 And then Mrs. Agnes McDonagh (“Aggie”) welcomed us with her special brand of hospitality.
 Aggie’s is a white house like all the other houses, but larger and grander than most with far more property, with an upstairs level where the guests stay.
 If you are facing the front, where there are big wonderful trees, there is a wall around the front courtyard and around the left of her house.
 Then she has a lovely garden in back with big tall flowers of all sorts, and then the wall comes back up to the house from the right.
 Instead of having a garden/yard on the right side of her house, there is a stable yard with a nice long stable of maybe 6 or so box stalls.
 On the right side of that is a big pasture which then goes around back and to the left of the whole property.
 A lovely small holding.
 Everything seems normal to look at it.
 But nothing is normal in Aggie’s world.

 Aggie’s husband used to breed racehorses and had died 20 years before, leaving her with this beautiful place to support, so she has taken in Horse Holiday Farm riders and who knows else.
 She is 82, strong as an ox, has big, perfectly round gorgeous blue eyes and curly blonde hair.
 HEART OF GOLD, just a loving sweet woman, but talking?
 She didn’t stop the whole time we were there, of course then there was the whiskey working too, but she was like a gatling gun firing, punctuated by JEEEZUSS CHRIST!! at the top of her lungs every few moments.
-We fed the horses and then turned the horses into her pasture, Aggie showed us to our rooms and got back to making the dinner.
+After we fed the horses their grain and then turned them into her pasture, Aggie showed us to our rooms and got back to making the dinner.

 The attic has been made into, well, I would have to say rather flimsy bedrooms, the walls of which allowed one to hear EVERYTHING, as I had to warn our married couple next to me just in case they hadn’t noticed.
 For some reason in my room I had this bright turquoise freestanding plumbed-in sink.
 I sighed with relief at the prospect of having hot water and soap to wash my hands and face and get 8 hours of travel dirt off.
 I put the plug in, started running water and turned around to get a towel.
 When I turned back, my bright turquoise sink was half filled up with tobacco-colored water.
 I got my camera, stood on a chair and took a picture, I was so amazed.
 Could sewage be leaking into the water supply, I wondered?
 I washed up anyway, praying I wouldn’t be infected by some terrible disease, and when I saw Aggie I asked as tactfully as I could about the unusual color of the water upstairs.